 Note: documents may be titled Program/Course Curriculum, Course Syllabi, Course Synopsis, Course Description(s), or Course Outline(s) depending on the institution.

-- Post-assessment, applicants receive a formal electronic letter indicating if they are successful or unsuccessful, along with guidance on the next steps.
+- SEA applicants will receive a formal electronic letter of the assessment decision along with information on next steps.

 Alberta Nursing Students